-If both parents are employed, the benefit can be shared between the mother and the father, and the leave period may also be taken on a part-time basis.
+If both parents are employed, the benefit can be shared between the mother and the father, and the leave period may be taken on a part-time basis.

-Maternity benefit (noncontributory): The benefit is 100% of the monthly minimum wage and is paid for 6 weeks.
+Maternity benefit (noncontributory): 100% of the index of wages with multiple effects (IPREM) is paid for six weeks.
 The mother is also entitled to 16 weeks of maternity leave.
+The IPREM is €532.51.

-Paternity benefit: The daily benefit is 100% of the insured's daily average earnings in the last calendar month before the paternity or adoption leave period and is paid for 13 days; may be extended by 2 days per child in the case of multiple births, adoption, or fostering.
+Paternity benefit: The daily benefit is 100% of the insured's daily average earnings in the last calendar month before the paternity or adoption leave period began and is paid for 13 days; for multiple births (adoption or fostering), may be extended by two days for each child.

-Maternity risk allowance: The benefit is 75% of the insured's earnings in the last calendar month.
+Maternity risk allowance: 75% of the insured's earnings in the last calendar month is paid.
 The benefit is paid from the day the work ceased as a result of the risk to the pregnancy.

-Nursing mother's allowance: The daily benefit is 100% of the insured's daily average earnings in the last calendar month before the maternity leave period and is paid from the day work ceases until the child is aged 9 months; earlier if the mother has returned to work.
+Nursing mother's allowance: 100% of the insured's daily average earnings in the last calendar month before the maternity leave period is paid from the day work ceases until the child is aged 9 months; earlier if the mother has returned to work before the child is aged 9 months.